 1. First, pin the piece to the blocking board in the shape you want.
 This is where these boards come in handy; the lines make it super easy to keep it all even.
-If you don’t have a block board, you can lay a towel onto the carpet and pin directly into the carpet.
+If you don’t have a blocking board, you can lay a towel on the carpet and pin directly into the carpet.
 That’s what I did for years and it works fine.

 Use as many pins as you need.
 You want to stretch the fabric out a little bit but don’t pull so much that it creates “peaks” where the fabric is straining against the pin.

 2. Now, fill a spray bottle with clean water.
 If you like you can add a little bit of a blocking solution like Soak Wash to the bottle, too.
 They’re like rinse-free lightly scented detergents, but they’re totally optional.
 Spray down the piece you’ve pinned and spray until it’s damp.
 You want it to be saturated but not sopping wet, so just spray all over and use your hand to smoothe the crochet piece out as you go.
 If you need exact measurements, use your tape measure to get the sizing right.

 3. Let it dry.
 Leave the item alone until it’s completely dry.
 Don’t mess with it; just let it do its thing and dry completely.
 You don’t want to unpin it before then because it will just go back to how it was.

 Remove the pins once it’s dry and that’s it!